-Why You Should File Your Taxes Early in 2018
+Why You Should File Your Taxes Early in 2019

 A good reason to file your taxes early

-The Internal Revenue Service says, in effect, the best defense is a good offense: The best thing to do is file early in the tax season — if you can — to get your refund before identity thieves do.
+The Internal Revenue Service says, in effect, the best defense is a good offense: The best thing to do is file early in the tax season — if you can — to get your refund before identity thieves try to.

 Other reasons to file taxes early